JOHN 15

 The other references are Mark 7:21 and Revelation 22:1.

-Just as the word of God found in the Scriptures had proceeded out of the mouth of God in the Old Testament era, so now, when the Father bears testimony to His Son, the same happens, and inspired men speak forth the truth.
-And they not only speak, but write, as the Spirit guides them into all truth.
-So the New Testament is just as much “given by inspiration of God” as the Old Testament, 2 Timothy 3:16, remembering that inspiration is not just God breathing out His word, but breathing it into His chosen servants as well.
+Just as the word of God found in the Scriptures had proceeded out of the mouth of God in the Old Testament era, as “holy men of God spake as they were moved by the Holy Ghost”, 2 Peter 1:21, so now, when the Father bears testimony to His Son, the same happens, and Spirit-filled and Spirit-inspired men are going to speak forth the truth.

 He shall testify of me- just as the servant who had been sent by the father, Abraham, would have spoken to Rebekah about Isaac, the son, Genesis 24, so the Spirit of God bears witness to the person of the Son, being equal with Him in the Godhead and therefore knowing Him fully.
-The Spirit not only bears testimony to the people of God, but also to the world in the gospel.
+The Spirit not only bears testimony to the people of God, but also to the world in the gospel through the writings of Divinely-chosen men.

 15:27